Georgia Workers’ Compensation FAQ

 What happens if my employer denies my claim?

-If denied, you can file a worker’s compensation claim with the State Board of Workers’ Compensation and request a hearing.
+If denied, you can file a worker’s compensation claim by filing an appeal with the State Board of Workers’ Compensation and request a hearing.
 The hearing will be held before an administrative law judge.
 Hearings are typically scheduled within 60 days of filing the request.

 Can I have an attorney represent me at the hearing?